Vanner (band): 2023: Peak Time's Team 11:00, Veni Vidi Vici, and VVS Adventure

-2024–present: Capture the Flag, The Flag: A to V, Burn, members' conscription, and indefinite hiatus
+2024–2025: Capture the Flag, The Flag: A to V, Burn, members' conscription, and indefinite hiatus

 On January 30, Vanner released their second mini album Capture the Flag.
 To celebrate their comeback, the group held a showcase and busking event where they performed songs from their mini album.
 The songs included their lead single "Jackpot", produced by Pentagon's Hui and Wooseok, and "Be My Love", produced by BtoB's Hyunsik.
 The EP reached number one on the iTunes Global Album Chart in the Philippines and Colombia, and landed in the top ten for charts in Brazil, Hong Kong, Malaysia, Taiwan, Russia, and Italy.
 The group was also invited to the 31st Hanteo Music Awards at Dongdaemun Design Plaza in Seoul on February 17, where they performed and were awarded as the "Hanteo Choice K-pop Male Artist".

 In February 2024, KLAP Entertainment announced that Vanner would hold its first solo concert in five years.
 The Flag: A to V concert was initially planned for two days in Seoul.
 However, the group later decided to add another day due to Sungkook's military enlistment on May 7, 2024.
 The inaugural headlining concert was held from April 26 to 28, 2024, at Yes24 Live Hall in Seoul.
 During the concert, the group released their new song "Be Together" as a part of their setlist.
 Following the shows in Seoul, the concert tour continued without Sungkook and took place in Taiwan, Japan, and Hong Kong.
 Additionally, a two-day encore concert in Seoul took place on July 27 and 28, 2024.
 Vanner also released their new English song "New Heights" and included it in their setlist during the concert.